yang-a1/gen_analysis/genome-analysis-docs/docs/index.md

     F --> |Feedback| R
 ```

+---

-## Project Organization
+## Project Structure

 ```
 ├── LICENSE            <- Open-source license if one is chosen ├── Makefile           <- Makefile with convenience commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
 ├── data
-│   ├── external       <- Data from third party sources.
+│   ├── external       <- Data from third party sources
-│   ├── interim        <- Intermediate data that has been transformed.
-│   ├── processed      <- The final, canonical data sets for modeling.
-│   └── raw            <- The original, immutable data dump.
+│   ├── interim        <- Intermediate data that has been transformed │   ├── processed      <- The final, canonical data sets for modeling │   └── raw            <- The original, immutable data dump │
-│
 ├── docs               <- A default mkdocs project; see mkdocs.org for details │